 - Prepare individuals to successfully sit for exams to earn nationally recognized certification as personal fitness trainers and/or group exercise instructors.

 - Prepare individuals for gainful employment as personal fitness trainers or group exercise instructors in the Health and Wellness and Fitness industries.

-The U.S. Department of Labor expects employment of fitness workers to increase 29 percent over the 2008–18 decade, which is much faster than the average for all occupations.*
+According to the Occupational Outlook Handbook, the U.S. Department of Labor expects employment of fitness workers to increase 29 percent over the 2008–18 decade, which is much faster than the average for all occupations.

 Health Status Requirements